ruizRojasFel/ruizRojasFel/README.md

 ## 👨‍💻 About Me
 - 🎓 I'm a Computer Engineering student with a passion for building and learning.
-- 💻 I have experience in web development through personal and collaborative projects.
+- 💻 I have experience in software development through personal and collaborative projects.
 - 🧩 My background is multidisciplinary, with knowledge in pedagogy, social sciences, and learning neuroscience.

 ## 🚀 Areas of Interest